Dakhla, Western Sahara: Tourism and sport

 Dakhla's main economic activity is fishing and tourism.
 In recent years the town has become a centre for aquatic sports, such as kitesurfing, windsurfing and surf casting, and is known as a centre for water sports.
 The natural hot spring of Asmaa, located 36 km from the city of Dakhla, is also a very popular spot for tourists who come for its 38 °C thermal waters, sourced from a well about 700 meters deep.

 Golfo de Cintra and the Mauritanian Banc d'Arguin National Park are located in the south.

-Oil
+Oil and gas

-A United States firm Kosmos Energy and its United Kingdom counterpart Cairn Energy began searching for oil in Western Sahara in early 2015.
+A United States firm Kosmos Energy and its United Kingdom counterpart Cairn Energy began searching for offshore oil in Western Sahara in early 2015.
+The African Atlantic Gas Pipeline is intended to come ashore near Dakhla, with an intake terminal planned south of the city.

 Oyster industry

 Oyster farming by hand is a traditional practice in Dakhla.
 Oysters are first sold to people and businesses in Dakhla, then to restaurants in cities like Marrakesh or Casablanca, and then any left are sold to Europe.
 In April 2015, Vice Media reported that oysters had recently begun to be exported to high-end European restaurants.